Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

 Once the database has finished syncing, you can pair your Samourai Wallet with your Dojo in 2 steps:

-* Open the maintenance tool in a Tor browser (Tor v3 onion address) and sign in with your admin key.
+1. Open the maintenance tool in a Tor browser (Tor v3 onion address) and sign in with your admin key.

-* Get your smartphone and launch the Samourai Wallet app.
+2. Get your smartphone and launch the Samourai Wallet app.
 Scan the QRCode displayed in the "Pairing" tab of the maintenance tool.

+If you experience any problems when pairing, try re-installing the app and select "Connect to existing Dojo" from the [⋮] menu.

 <a name="network"/>